Should Your Child See a Doctor?

 - Here is some care advice that should help.

-- Use saline nose spray such as store brand to loosen up the dried mucus.
-If you don't have saline, you can use a few drops of tap water.
-Teens can just splash a little tap water in the nose and then blow.
+- Use saline (salt water) nose spray (such as store brand).
+This helps to loosen up the dried mucus.
+If you don't have saline, you can use a few drops of water.
+Use bottled water, distilled water or boiled tap water.
+Teens can just splash a little water in the nose and then blow.

 - Step 1: Put 3 drops in each nostril.